Atara Biotherapeutics Faces Class Action Lawsuit Over Securities Violations

 Source: Globenewswire

-- Class Action Reminder: The Schall Law Firm is reminding investors of a class action lawsuit against Atara Biotherapeutics for violations of §§10(b) and 20(a) of the Securities Exchange Act, concerning securities purchased between May 20, 2024, and January 9, 2026, with a deadline to contact the firm by May 22, 2026, to participate.
+- Class Action Reminder: The Schall Law Firm reminds investors of a class action lawsuit against Atara Biotherapeutics for violations of §§10(b) and 20(a) of the Securities Exchange Act, concerning securities purchased between May 20, 2024, and January 9, 2026, with a deadline to contact the firm by May 22, 2026.

-- False Statements Issue: The complaint alleges that Atara made false and misleading statements regarding its ALLELE study, which suffered from manufacturing problems, making FDA approval of its BLA for tabelecleucel unlikely, thus overstating the product's prospects and leading to investor losses.
+- False Statements Issue: According to the complaint, Atara faced manufacturing problems in its ALLELE study, making FDA approval of its BLA for tabelecleucel unlikely, while the company overstated the prospects of the drug, leading to investor losses.

-- Increased Regulatory Risk: Atara faces heightened regulatory action risks due to manufacturing deficiencies, rendering its public statements false and materially misleading, which exacerbates investor confidence issues and potential market repercussions.
+- Increased Regulatory Risk: Due to manufacturing deficiencies, Atara is subjected to a higher risk of regulatory action, rendering its public statements false and materially misleading, which exacerbated investor losses when the truth emerged.

 Trade with 70% Backtested Accuracy